spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-dynamic-multiple-stores.md

 This setup is most suitable for projects with the following requirements:

-* Completely different business requirements per store, like business logic and features.
+* Completely different business requirements per store, such as business logic and features.
 * Independent maintenance and development flow.
 * Separated data management for entities like products, customers, and orders.
 * On-demand setup of any type of environment per region, store, like test, staging, or production.